Srujan-rai/Sql-parser/README.md

 4. **Facilitate Batch Processing**: Allow users to analyze multiple queries simultaneously and save the outputs efficiently.

 ---
+##Limitation
+This tool leverages SQLFlow for SQL query visualization through Selenium WebDriver, which has limitations based on the service's plan and features.
+To address this constraint, upgrading the plan to access advanced capabilities and ensure seamless integration would be a viable solution.
+---
 ## Features

 ### 1. **SQL Formatting**